 SEX OFFENDER POLICY

-The YMCA is a family-friendly facility; please dress appropriately, shirts must be worn over sports bras.
+The YMCA is a family-friendly facility, please dress appropriately.
+Shirts must be worn over sports bras.
 Athletic shoes must be worn on wood floors.
 Proper swimsuits must be worn in pool areas.
-Open-toed shoes are required for anyone under the age of 18 in the Health and Wellness center.
+Closed-toed shoes are required for anyone under the age of 18 in the Health and Wellness Center.

 The Salina Family YMCA does not provide accident insurance for injuries sustained during YMCA activities.
 Members and community participants participate in programs and use the facility at their own risk and are encouraged to have personal medical insurance coverage.

-Locker rental with the small lockers is available to purchase along with your monthly membership dues, locks will be provided for these locker rentals.
-Large lockers are also available for free daily use; locks are not provided through the YMCA.
+We have small and ¼ sized lockers available for rent along with your membership dues.
+You must provide a lock.
+Additional lockers are also available for free daily use; locks are not provided through the YMCA.
 Locks must be removed daily from free day-use lockers along with belongings in the locker.
 Locks left on overnight will be removed and contents placed in the Lost & Found.